knowyourcompany/infinite-page/README.md

 ## Using

-Add the infinite_page behavior to your container.
+Add the infinite_page behavior to an html element that contains the records you want to paginate.
 As you scroll and approach the bottom of the page, infinite_page will make an ajax request for the next page and the results will be appended to the container.
 This will continue until an empty response is returned.

 ```rhtml
 <!-- app/views/posts/index.html.erb -->